Lesson 10 Objectives: Know the key considerations in starting your own wine collection.

 - Wine’s value decrease after its prime time.

-(1) Know which wine is ageable:
+(1) What wine is ageable:

 Ideal range of temperature for storing red wine is 50-55ºF or 10-16ºC.
 Ideal humidity for wine storage ranges from 60-75% RH.